What happens to already collected research data when a participant withdraws from research?

 For qualitative longitudinal studies, withdrawal of existing data can be very damaging to a study with a small number of participants.
 However, no researcher wants to be in a position of retaining data if a participant wants complete and total withdrawal.

-Researchers can consider for dealing with participants wishing to withdraw:
+Considerations for researchers dealing with participants wishing to withdraw:

 - If a participant requests retroactive withdrawal of all their contributed data, seek a meeting to explain to the participant the costs of this to the project.

 - Discuss whether some of the data could be kept/used, for example if data can be completely anonymised.